Video Game: Season Of Mystery The Cherry Blossom Murders

 - Priceless Ming Vase: It looks like Irene has accidentally broken a valuable antique vase, but its destruction allows Kenzo to detect that it's a forgery, and to see the clue that the unwilling forger Tsukumu has left.

 - Red Herring: The type of knot used in the fake suicides is briefly considered an important clue, but in fact, doesn't help.
 It turns out to be fairly common among sailors, and both the suspects at that point have a background which would allow them to know it.
+Despite this, it is still used as a piece of evidence to accuse the criminal.

 - Reasonable Authority Figure: Detective Fujikawa is willing to listen to Irene's suspicions and investigate properly - unlike Yamada, who considers the case clear-cut suicide and doesn't want to be told otherwise.